rbottura/p5-init/README.md

-# p5.vscode
+# p5-starter

-p5.vscode helps you create p5.js projects in Visual Studio Code.
+p5-starter helps you create p5.js projects in Visual Studio Code.
 It also includes autocompletion, a simple tool to browse and install third-party p5 libraries, and the `Live Server` extension.

-I made this extension for my students in particular, but I hope it's helpful for anyone using p5.
+I forked this extension for me and any students I could work with.
+> but I hope it's helpful for anyone using p5.
 I'm aware there are a few other VS Code extensions that do something similar, but they didn't quite meet my requirements.

+*from Sam Lavigne*

+Well it is Sam, it very much is !!
+And after using it quite a few times, I found myself writing the same starting lines in addition to what you've done, so I'm adding mine, since I can.

 ## Instructions